c-guzman/cipher-workflow-platform/README.md

 --epic_g			A multiple of epic_w used to determine the gap size in EPIC.
 (Default: 3) --maxindel			Maximum indel length searched during mapping.
 200k recommended for vertebrate genomes.
 (Default: 200k) --intronlen			Maximum intron length during mapping.
 20 recommended for vertebrate genomes.
+(Default: 20) --egs				The effective genome size of your species.
+(Default: Automatically calculated - requires approximately 80GB of RAM) --egs_ratio		Effective genome as fraction of the genome size.
+Must be between 0 and 1.
+Check EPIC GitHub for more information.
+(Default: Automatically calculated - requires approximately 80GB of RAM)
-(Default: 20) --outdir			Name of output directory.
+--outdir			Name of output directory.
 (Default: results)

 --subsample			Set this flag to subsample reads for testing.